joanbae/xspf-to-md/README.md

 ```

 For example, `./main.native hello.xspf hello.md`
-Remember, outputFileName is the name you chosoe to save a .md file.
+Remember, the markdown file will be saved as `outputFileName`.
 The default output filename is "playlist.md"